imran999990/shufti/README.md

 ```

 ### Packages
-We find it fair to share our `package.json dependencies`  with you! here are the main dependencies used inside Shuftipro .
+We find it fair to share our `package.json dependencies`  with you! here are the main dependencies used inside Shuftipro for expo.

 ```json
 "dependencies": {